-Paul is the lead on several projects in the group.
+Paul is the lead on several projects in the lab.
 Currently, he is comparing circle and j hook performance in the dolphinfish, yellowfin tuna, and wahoo fishery; estimating discard mortality in reef fishes using tag returns; and using hydroacoustics and traditional fish sampling gear to test alternative strategies to index adult snapper-grouper species.

 Paul can be contacted at 252.222.6342 or firstname.lastname@example.org

 Jeffery is a local to Carteret County and has worked on or around the water the majority of his life.
 He received his BS in Biology from East Carolina University in 2004.
 After graduation, Jeffery spent six months as a temporary Fisheries Field and Laboratory Technician at CMAST before being hired on with the North Carolina Division of Marine Fisheries as a Marine Fisheries Technician doing a stock assessment in Pamlico Sound.
 Currently, Jeffery assists our graduate students with their research as needed, whether its gathering data in the field, working up samples within the lab, or helping with data entry and analysis.